pmareke/ruby_and_rails_journey/ruby/NOTES.md

 - The `reverse` method returns a new array with the elements in reverse order.
 - The `uniq` method returns a new array with the elements without duplicates.
 - The `first` and `last` methods return the named element in the list.
+- The `reduce(acc)` method iterate over a list and save the value in intermediate variable.
+- The `each_with_object(acc)` method acts like reduce but without the need to return the accumulator in each iteration.
 - The `take(n)` method returns the N first elements from the list.
 - The `drop(n)` method returns the N last elements from the list.
 - The `transpose` method returns a the transpose of the array, which must be an array of arrays.
-- The `zip` methods combine two lists in once by index.
+- The `zip` method combine two lists in once by index.
-- The `flatten`method returns an array that is a recursive flattening of self.
+- The `flatten` method returns an array that is a recursive flattening of self.
 - The `fetch(index, default_value)` method returns the value at that index or default case as a fallback.
 - The `compact` methods removes the `Nil` values from the array.